 What's covered by the internships?

-The Foundation will provide up to NZ $5,000 to cover return flights, with the balance going to accommodation and other expenses.
+The Foundation will provide up to NZ$5,000 to cover return flights, with the balance going to accommodation and other expenses.
 The exact grant value is dependent on the length and location of the internship.

-Participants will be generally responsible for arranging their flights, travel insurance, accommodation and living expenses during the internships.
+Participants will generally be responsible for arranging their flights, travel insurance, accommodation and living expenses during the internships.

 Note: The internships are unpaid.